Compact [OIII] emission-line regions ("Green Seeds") in $\mathrm{H\alpha}$ emitters at Cosmic Noon from JWST Observations: Implication of Green Seeds

 From the contrast map in Figure \hyperref[fig:clumpmap]{12} and Appendix \hyperref[sec:appendixsample]{C}, we find more than half (70 out of 128) of the Green Seeds are co-located with the UV star-forming clumps.
 Also, \citet{Faisst24} combined JWST and ALMA data, finding that galaxies hosting UV star-forming clumps are likely to have larger gas fraction and higher star formation efficiency, suggesting a connection between UV star-forming clumps and gas inflows replenishment.

 On the other hand, more than one-third of the Green Seeds are ``off-peak" to the UV star-forming clumps, with separations ranging from one pixel ($\sim\mathrm{200\,pc}$) to several pixels in the cutout stamps.
 Physically, the ``off-peak" appearance of emission line regions and UV stellar continuum could partly be explained by the different timescales of SFR indicators: UV light traces star formation over the past $\sim$100 Myr, while emission lines such as $\mathrm{H\alpha}$ trace a shorter timescale of $\mathrm{\sim10\,Myr}$ \citep[e.g.,][]{Kennicutt12,Theios19}.
 In our case, compared to UV clumps, a higher fraction ($\sim75\%$) of Green Seeds are co-located with $\mathrm{H\alpha}$ emission line peaks.
 This finding suggests that Green Seeds are more likely to track the star formation on shorter timescales.
-Another possible explanation for the ``off-peak" appearance could be outflows driven by star formation feedback \citep[e.g.,][]{Rich10,Heckman17,Cresci17,ForsterSchreiber19}.
-A large amount of ionized gas in galaxies could be moved outward due to energy imparted by star formation.
+Another possible explanation could involve differences in dust attenuation.
+UV clumps typically experience stronger dust extinction compared to emission line regions in the galactic disk.
+This variation in dust extinction across the galactic disk may also contribute to the “off-peak” alignment between UV clumps and emission line regions.
+The third possible explanation for the ``off-peak" appearance could be outflows driven by star formation feedback \citep[e.g.,][]{Rich10,Heckman17,Cresci17,ForsterSchreiber19}.
+Large amounts of ionized gas in galaxies could be pushed outward by the energy imparted from star formation activity.
 Observations of local SF-driven winds imply more efficient outflows in lower-mass galaxies \citep[e.g.,][]{Heckman15}.
 While the complex nature of these winds make them harder to be identified at high redshift.
 The outflow velocity maps from future high resolution IFU observations will be necessary to further constrain this viewpoint quantitatively.
-Note that there is no indication of AGN activity in the HAEs that contain Green Seeds (see Appendix \hyperref[sec:noo3apx]{A})
+Note that there is no indication of AGN activity in the HAEs that contain Green Seeds (see Appendix \hyperref[sec:noo3apx]{A}).